 For instance, Planet Ark redirects you to recycling schemes that help you send computer and television parts (i.e. e-waste) to be recycled.
 The four approved schemes where you can send the waste are as follows: TechCollect,Β Drop Zone,Β E-Cycle SolutionsΒ andΒ Electronic Products Stewardship Australasia.

-There, computers and accessories are inspected and checked upon if they need refurbishing, etc. The people involved in recycling dismantle computers and recover the materials such as, of course, cabling, along with circuit boards, glass, and plastics.
+There, computers and accessories are inspected and checked to see if they need refurbishing, etc. The people involved in recycling dismantle computers and recover the materials such as, of course, cabling, along with circuit boards, glass, and plastics.

 YouTube video